 The vertical dynamics are needed since vehicles are operated on real roads, and real roads are not perfectly smooth.
-Also, vehicle scan be operated off-road, where the ground unevenness is even larger.
+Also, vehicle can be operated off-road, where the ground unevenness is even larger.

 The irregularities of the road can be categorized.
-A transient disturbance, such as a pothole or object on the road, can be represented as a step input.
-Undulating surfaces like grooves across the road may be a type of sinusoidal or other stationary (or periodic) input.
+A transient disturbance, such as a pothole or bump, can be represented as a step input or ramp.
+Undulating surfaces like grooves across the road may be a type of sinusoidal or other stationary oscillating (or periodic) input.
 More natural input like the random surface texture of the road may be a random noise distribution.
 In all cases, the same mechanical system must react when the vehicle travels over the road at varying speeds including doing manoeuvres in longitudinal and lateral directions.

-The chapter is organised around the 3 complete vehicle functions: 5.6 Ride comfort, 5.7 Fatigue life, and 5.8 Road grip.
-It is, to a larger extent than Chapters 3 and 4, organised so that all theory (knowledge) comes first and the vehicle functions comes after.
-In Figure 5-1 shows the 3 main functions, Ride comfort, Fatigue life and Road grip.
-It is supposed to explain the importance of the vehicle's dynamic structure.
+The chapter is organised around the 3 complete vehicle functions: 5.6.1 Ride comfort , 5.6.2 Fatigue life , and 5.6.3 Road grip .
+It is, to a larger extent than Chapters 3 and 4, organised with mathematical theory first followed by the vehicle functions.
+In Figure 5-1 shows the 3 main functions.
+It explains the importance of the vehicle's dynamic structure.
 The vehicle's dynamic structure calls for a pretty extensive theory base, described mainly in Section 5.3.

 Models in this chapter focus the disturbance from vertical irregularities from the road, i.e. only the vertical forces on the tyre from the road and not the forces in road plane.
 This enables the use of simple models which are independent of exact wheel and axle suspension, such as pivot axes and roll centres.
-Only the wheel stiffness rate (effective stiffness) and wheel damping rate (effective damping), see Figure 3-43, has to be given.
+Only the wheel stiffness rate (effective stiffness) and wheel damping rate (effective damping), see Figure 3-43, influence.
 This has the benefit that the chapter becomes relatively independent of previous chapters, but it has the drawback that the presented models are not really suitable for studies of steep road irregularities (which have longitudinal components) and sudden changes in wheel torque or tyre side forces.
-Also noise is not covered in this compendium.
+Also, noise is not covered in this compendium.